dmitriid/blueredis/README.markdown

 * `globals:next_edge_id`, a counter that's incremented each time a new edge is added
 * `globals:vertices`, a sorted list of all vertex ids
 * `globals:edges`, a sorted list of all edge ids

+Tests
+===

+RedisGraph now passes tinkerpop's tests (these are included with the source).
+However, tests have been modified to test for strings only, since redis doesn't save typed values.

 Naïveté
 ===